benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 ## Content

-- "€œmain.m" is the main script using standard Matlab code.
+- "€œ main.m " is the main script using standard Matlab code.
-- "€œmain_cpp.m" is similar to "main.m" but contains MEX functions running converted C++ code using the Matlab Coder app.
+- "€ œmain_cpp.m " is similar to "main.m" but contains MEX functions running converted C++ code using the Matlab Coder app.
-- "ROBOT_CPP/" ontains the MEX functions.
+- " ROBOT_CPP/ " ontains the MEX functions.